We’re Hiring!

 To Apply:

 Lincoln entered office in January 2022 with the goal of being the district’s 24/7 problem solver.
-The office offers robust constituent services, spearheads organizing campaigns to proactively engage constituents on the issues that matter most, and leads on a variety of policy and legislative issues.
+Our office offers robust constituent services, spearheads organizing campaigns to proactively engage constituents on the issues that matter most, and leads on a variety of policy and legislative issues.
 Lincoln is dedicated to pushing forward-thinking policy on responding to climate change; creating truly affordable housing; bike infrastructure; and building non-police emergency response capacity.

 • Draft correspondence, briefings, talking points, presentations, and other materials as needed to address community concerns